robzor92/robzor92.github.io/docs/admin/roleChaining.md

 Any member of a project can then go to the _Project Settings_ -> [Assuming IAM Roles](../compute/project/iamRoleChaining.md) page to see which roles they can assume.

+## Conclusion
+In this guide you learned how to map AWS IAM roles to project roles in Hopsworks.